Compression Fracture

 What are the symptoms of a compression fracture?

-• Slowly worsening back pain—lying on your back may relieve the pain and standing may make it worse
+- Back pain that gets slowly worse—lying on your back may relieve the pain and standing may make it worse

-• A decrease in your height
+- A decrease in your height

-• Limited movement in your spine (unable to bend or twist)
+- Limited movement in your spine (unable to bend or twist)

-• A stooped-over posture, called kyphosis.
-Often, the front side of the vertebra loses height, but the rear side doesn't.
+- A stooped-over posture, called kyphosis.
+Often, the front side of the vertebra loses height.
+But the rear side doesn't.
 As a result, these fractures can cause your posture to stoop forward over time.

-• Numbness or tingling, weak muscles, problems walking, and possible trouble controlling your bowels or bladder because of nerve damage
+- Numbness or tingling, weak muscles, problems walking, and possible trouble controlling your bowels or bladder because of nerve damage

 If the fracture happens rapidly, you may feel sudden, severe, disabling back pain.